Soham042328/Soham042328/README.md

 ### 🚀 Full-Stack Developer | React • Next.js • TypeScript | Manchester, UK

-Full-Stack Developer with experience in building responsive, scalable web applications using modern technologies such as React, Next.js, and TypeScript.
-Brings a solid understanding of front-end development alongside foundational back-end skills, with a focus on clean code, usability, and performance.
-Committed to continuous learning, effective collaboration, and delivering solutions that improve user experience and meet project objectives.
+Full-Stack Developer with over a year of experience, including onsite work in the UK.
+Specialises in React, Next.js, Node.js, and PostgreSQL, focusing on scalable user interfaces, API integrations, and practical payment workflow implementations.

 ---